What's Hugh Jackman doing at the Brits?

 Video

-The Greatest Showman actor is among the performers at the 39th year of the Brit Awards.

-Hugh Jackman explained his theory of saying yes to life and said what advice he would give to Whoopi Goldberg, who may host the Oscars.
+Actor Hugh Jackman on the power of saying yes and his advice for Whoopi Goldberg who may host the Oscars.

 -